 The best trout bait is the one that the trout are willing to eat at that time of year or that time of day and a trout bait that worked yesterday or last month may not be good today.

-What I mean is that you may use a worm as your trout bait in the spring when worms seem to be all over the place because of all the spring rains, and you may do very well with that kind or trout bait then, but in the heat of the summer when the ground is super dry and there aren’t many worms around, a worm may be a poor choice for a trout bait at that time since the trout may be keyed in on another bait or food source which is more prevalent at that time.
+What I mean is that you may use a worm as your trout bait in the spring when worms seem to be all over the place because of all the spring rains, and you may do very well with that kind of trout bait then, but in the heat of the summer when the ground is super dry and there aren’t many worms around, a worm may be a poor choice for a trout bait.

 That’s exactly why anglers should have these 5 trout baits in their vest or tackle pack when they hit the river or lake.